-This Balsamic Glazed Brussels Sprouts with Bacon will convert any sceptic into a happy brussels sprouts eater for sure!
-I know this, because my husband is the worst when it comes to “cabbage-like” vegetables.
+This Balsamic Glazed Brussels Sprouts with Bacon will convert any skeptic into a happy brussels sprouts eater for sure!
+I know this because my husband is the worst when it comes to “cabbage-like” vegetables.
 It needs to be done well and it involves copious amounts of bacon.

 These brussels sprouts are roasted with bacon in the same sheet pan for 20 minutes, then drizzled with a balsamic reduction, and finally sprinkled with dried cranberries and parsley.
 You’ll find that the sprouts come out crunchy and slightly browned.
 There is no mushy-mush involved (which is also key for your resident skeptic).

 I’ll be totally honest here….I despised brussels sprouts when I was a kid.
 In hindsight, I now know that the reason behind it was exactly the same as the reason why I hated a cauliflower, which btw I cannot live without right now (check out these recipes for affirmation: Whole Roasted Cauliflower Mediterranean Style, Roasted Cauliflower Soup with Smoked Paprika & Coconut Milk or Cauliflower Pasta Bake with Brie & Fontina).

 I don’t know why it is, but in Poland, it seems that all the vegetables were OVERCOOKED.
 So both the cauliflower and brussels sprouts were a total uneatable mush.
 I’m sorry Polish cuisine; I love you, but here we differ.
 I do not like mush!
 Perhaps I’ll rethink this preference when I turn 90.

 Ina Garten’s inspiration for Balsamic Glazed Brussels Sprouts